Using triggers to find hidden treasures

 Ready or not, we are dying into the arms of total acceptance.
 And we are falling in love with Life again, beckoned by total trust.

 How much more life is possible, when we stop trying to avoid death?
 Rather than playing god, let us be human.
-Let us remember the preciousness of life relies on the fact that it’s limited.
+Let us remember: the preciousness of life relies on the fact that it’s limited.
 Instead of calling for life support because we can’t let go yet, maybe we learn to read the turning of the leaves and prepare the compost heap instead.

 On my drive home yesterday, I was reflecting on the human ecosystem.
 I wondered about what it means to have a healthy environment that supports the flourishing of organic humans.
 It’s up to us to create that.
 We can all provide nutrients or leak toxic garbage into our surroundings.
 And it’s not random.
 We have a choice about which one it is.

 I have been toying with this particular lens, which views everything as a resource.
 Everything in existence.
 Even the things we don’t like.
 Even the things that cause us the most trouble.
 Especially those things.
-I’ve been saying this for years: Our triggers point to buried treasures in us, but only if we’re willing to dig when they come up.
+I’ve been saying this for years: Our triggers point to treasures in us, but only if we’re willing to dig when they come up.

-Impulsively we often turn away from triggers when they come up.
+Impulsively we often turn away from triggers.
 We don’t like the ugly stuff that they reveal to us.
 It’s usually uncomfortable to see.
 But what a missed opportunity for alchemy this is!
 There’s gold at the end of the tunnel that can enliven our dreams.

 Why would humans come with this annoying feature built-in?
 If everything is a resource, then what is the value or the benefit of this mechanism?

 I don’t know exactly, but I have a few theories about this.
 I believe that the deeper the trauma, the deeper the well of energy that it gives us access to.
 But to be able to tap into this resource effectively, it requires skill-building.
 It’s not enough to build capacity to hold energy.
-If we want to participate in a higher purpose beyond mere animal survival, then we must learn how to convert energy into a useful form and direct it consciously.
+If we want to participate in a higher purpose beyond mere animal survival, then we must learn to convert energy into a useful form and direct it consciously.

 On the other hand, when held skillfully, triggers hold a lot of potential value.
 The emotional response they spark can be turned into initiation energy.
 The energetic charge they bring can power-up our commitments.
 The spotlight they shine can reveal hidden distortions in relating dynamics.
 And the content they stir up can be brewed to enrich trust and intimacy.